beartype/beartype/README.rst

    Validate anything with two-line type hints
           designed by you ⇄ built by beartype

-When official type hints fail to suffice, design your own PEP-compliant type hints with compact two-line **beartype validators:**
+When official type hints fail to scale, design your own PEP-compliant type hints with compact two-line **beartype validators:**

 .. code-block:: python